alkaest2002/p4/content/book/001 Temperament and Character/_index.en.md

 ---
 title: Temperament and character
 chapter: 1
+url: theory/temperament-and-character
 ---
-Summary of chpater 1: temperament and character
+Summary of chapter 1: temperament and character